andrewcooke/simple-crypt/README.md

   otherwise "as random as possible" (perhaps user or, at worst, application name).

 * AES256 CTR mode is used to encrypt the data.
-A 128 bit, wraparound counter is used, with a random initial offset.
+A wraparound counter is used, with a random initial offset.
 The initial offset is prepended to the encrypted message.

 * A SHA256 HMAC (of initial offset plus encrypted message) is calculated and appended.
 This uses the same key as the AES cipher.